OSGConnect/connectbook/start/scaling-up/preparing-to-scale-up.md

 your analysis is complete will help reduce the amount of space used and help prevent running into that quota limit.

-### Debugging Jobs

-Testing your jobs and workflows is always strongly recommended, but it is of even more importance when submitting a large number of jobs.
-Start out with running a single job.
-When it completes with no errors, then try a small number - about 10.
-Use this to ensure that the jobs complete successfully, produce the desired output, and do not conflict with each other.
-Once you are confident that the jobs will complete as desired, submit your large workflow.

 ### Workflow Management